-Open rhinoplasty is referred to as such because it consists of an incision made to the skin at the centre of the nose and around the nostrils’ rim.
+An open rhinoplasty is referred to as such because it consists of an incision made to the skin at the center of the nose and around the nostrils’ rim (this is referred to as the columella).
 While it is usually used for more ‘complicated’ cases it is associated with contemporary reconstructive rhinoplasty approaches as it allows the surgeon a direct view of the nasal structure.

 When rhinoplasty procedure is carried out on patients that suffer from a deviated septum, in order to correct breathing issues or alleviate symptoms of airway blockage, it usually entails straightening any parts on the nasal structure that are bent and repositioning them to allow for clearer breathing.
 By doing so the appearance of the nose benefits and improves as well.

 As the name suggests, rhino-tip surgery is performed to refine and redefine the nasal tip in patients that do not require any change to the bridge of their nose.
 The procedure is then carried out to modify or alter the structure of the underlying cartilage.
 It is commonly performed from inside the nose.

 Why Choose The Rae Clinic in London for Your Rhinoplasty Procedure?

 The Rae Clinic’s team of practitioners consists of multi-award-winning Aesthetic Plastic Surgeons.
 Our Senior Plastic Surgeon, Prof. Abu-Sittah is an expert in his field, a world-leading specialist in facial reconstruction, he is also a senior clinical lecturer in Plastic Reconstructive Aesthetic Surgery at St. Bartholomew’s Hospital.
 He was also awarded the Arnold Huddard Medal of the Craniofacial Society of Great Britain and Ireland, Education Excellence Innovation Award.